cyclejs-community/redux-cycles/README.md

 * Move business logic out of action creators, leaving them pure and simple.

-You don't necessarily need Redux-cycle if your goal is only that.
+You don't necessarily need Redux-cycles if your goal is only that.
 You might find Redux-saga to be easier to switch to.

 ### I already know Redux-saga